 You receive a W2 slip from your U.S. employer and you also receive a T4 slip from your U.S. employer.
 In this case, taxes are being deducted from your pay cheques twice: once for U.S. payroll taxes and the second time for Canadian payroll taxes.
-This doesn’t leave you with much money left over to pay for your bills.
+This doesn’t leave you with as much money leftover.

 How do you avoid double-taxation?
-Your Chartered Accountant in Toronto should file a waiver for the reduction in your U.S. withholding taxes, i.e. Form W4 must be completed.
+File a waiver for the reduction in your U.S. withholding taxes, i.e. Form W4 must be completed.

 If you work in the US, you are probably making contributions to your 401K and are paying social security taxes.
-However, as an American working in Canada you will also have to contribute to the Canada Pension Plan (CPP) and to the Employment Insurance Plan (EI).
-Therefore, you are paying social security taxes twice, once in Canada and once in the US.
+Similarly when working in Canada, you will also have to contribute to the Canada Pension Plan (CPP) and to the Employment Insurance Plan (EI).
+You end up paying social security taxes twice, once in Canada and once in the US.

 7. Foreign assets in access of $100 000

 If you are a Canadian resident for tax purposes, you will be required to disclose all of your foreign assets having a total cost of more than $100,000.
 If you fail to disclose your foreign assets, you will be subject to significant penalties.